dfeng/notes/generalisation-literature-review.md

 \mathbb{E}_S[ R(A, S^{\backslash i}) - R_{loo}(A,S)] &= 0
 \end{align*},
 $$
-where $S^{i}$ means replacing the $i$-th term with a new sample.
+where $S^{i}$ means replacing the $i$-th term with a new sample $z_i'$.
 What's interesting is that the difference ends up just being deletion vs replacement.
+Well actually, if you look

 You can also show (using triangle-inequality) that stability wrt deletion is a stronger condition than replacement, since it implies it).